navipartner/docs/content/en/docs/np_pay/intro.md

 ### Buy now, pay later

 Through the *Buy now, pay later feature*, customers can retrieve the selected store goods, and provide payments later (either in-store or online).

-### Emergency POS

-You can install a standalone emergency POS app on your MPOS device.
-It allows you to record barcodes, prices, customer contact details, and process payments through the software terminal integrated with NP Pay.
-Once the connection to the Business Central servers is reestablished, all sales data is synced back to the Business Central database, transactions are posted, and digital receipts are sent out.

 ### Smart terminals